permutationlock/simple_web_game_server/README.md

-With regards point four and server isolation, by default the servers in this library listen only for client connections and maintain no databases or external connections.
+With regards point four and server isolation, by default the servers in this library listen only for client connections and make no other external communication, e.g. updating a databases.
-Each time a server session is completed, the server will send each associated client a token verifying the result.
+However, each time a server session is completed, the server will send each associated client a token verifying the result.
 Thus, if it is desired that server activity be tracked, for example to track ranked matches in a competitive game, each client may be designed to submit their result tokens to a central location for tracking.
-Obviously, in order to guard against malicious clients, their must be significant incentive for clients to submit their results.
+Obviously, in order to guard against malicious clients, there must be significant incentive for clients to submit their results.
 However, this will usually exist naturally, e.g. the winner in a competitive game will always wish to submit the result.